noyanbaykal/UIChanges/README.md

 Opens looted clams for convenience and avoiding inventory congestion.
 UseContainerItem is protected in WOTLK so this feature is classic era only.

 **Critical Reminders**
-This module makes the selected types of events / failures more noticable by displaying an error icon and optionally playing a sound.
+This module makes the selected types of events / failures more noticeable by displaying an error icon and optionally playing a sound.
 The 'Breath Warning' reminder displays a numeric timer next to the standard breath meter and the 'BW Sound' option will play various alarm sounds when the remaining breath time is 30, 15 and 5 seconds.
 The reminders that are turned on by default are breath timer with sound, enter combat event, ability / spell failed due to lack of line of sight and gathering failure.
 Many other reminders for combat events can be enabled.
 The error display can be moved with a CTRL click or anchored to the TargetFrame.